 The difference between porcelain and ceramic tiles

 Ceramic and porcelain tiles are both made from clay.
 Porcelain is baked in the kiln at a higher temperature than ceramic, making it a denser and stronger tile.
 For this reason, we often recommend laying porcelain tiles on floors, and ceramic tiles on walls.

-2. Cleaning and maintenance
+Cleaning and Maintenance

 Porcelain and ceramic tiles are low in porosity, are durable and easy to maintain.
 Regular household cleaners and detergents are suitable for everyday cleaning.
 For stubborn stains and scuff marks, we recommend using diluted phosphoric acid.

 Please note that My Tile Market provides Slip Rating classifications as a guide, based on a slip test report produced by testing in laboratory conditions.
 It is possible that the environment in which tiles are laid affect their slip rating.
 Factors such as grouting, wear and tear, build up of residue or wet weather can affect the slip resistance of tiles.
 If there is any doubt as to the level of slip resistance of any tile, or its suitability for the intended application, it is the responsibility of the client to perform their own tests.
 Please refer to he Australian Standards (Table 3), which indicates locations that correspond to the relevant Pendulum and/or Ramp ratings.
 It is the responsibility of the end user to provide information to clients that all floor tiles can be slippery, especially when wet.
 Many tiles which can be slippery when wet are commonly used in wet areas, such as bathrooms and kitchens.
-Arch Stone therefore cannot provide any warranty or accept liability for personal injury or accidents that arise from slipping or falling on tiles, under any circumstances.
+My Tile Market therefore cannot provide any warranty or accept liability for personal injury or accidents that arise from slipping or falling on tiles, under any circumstances.

 Variation in colour and pattern

 Stone tiles are a product of nature and therefore, no two pieces are ever the same.
 For this reason, all natural stone tiles are subject to variation in calibration, colour, grain structure and veining, as well as pitting, fissures and cracks.
 Natural fossils, minerals and oxides may remain in stone tiles and therefore extra allowance for wastage should be made when using natural stone tiles.
 Variation in shade and veining can be minimised visually on site with professional blending by an experienced natural stone tiler.
 A tiler should never take the tiles straight from the crate and install in the order they were removed.
 Any tiles with dramatic variation within each tile should be used for cutting.
 If you do not want variation in colour and veining, and you prefer a uniform and consistent look, perhaps consider porcelain tiles.
 Porcelain tiles are machine manufactured, where the design constrains colour shifts and any veining is printed to a standard.

 Cleaning and maintenance for natural stone

 Broken or damaged tiles

 If you find that your tiles are chipped or broken upon purchase, please notify us within 36 hours of delivery or pickup.
 You will be required to provide photos of all damaged tiles.
-My tile market will investigate the claim and replace any damages that are at the fault of My Tile Market.
+My Tile Market will investigate the claim and replace any damages that are at the fault of My Tile Market.
 Please note that chipped tiles can still be used for off-cuts.